trinitronx/chef-cookbooks/splunk_monitor/README.md

 # Additional Recipes #

 \* The [splunk\_monitor::biolasecuritymonitoring] recipe will install the "TA-biola\_security\_monitoring" technology add-on into splunk.
 See the [technology add-on's homepage](https://github.com/biola/ta-biola_security_monitoring) for more information.
+\* The [splunk\_monitor::vmwareapp] recipe will install and configure the [Splunk App for VMware](http://splunk-base.splunk.com/apps/28423/splunk-app-for-vmware).
+Apply this to your indexers, and apply attributes to them to indicate a URL for downloading the app zip/tgz
+\* The [splunk\_monitor::vcenter\_ta] recipe accompanies the vmwareapp recipe.
+Apply it to your vCenter host nodes to run after the Splunk UF is installed